This post contains affiliate links. Please see our disclosure policy.

 Transfer to a bowl and pop in the fridge to cool completely.

-• Make the Brownies: Preheat your oven to 350° F. Spray a 9×9 ceramic square pan with nonstick spray and line with parchment paper.
+• Make the Brownies: Preheat your oven to 350° F. Spray a 9×9 ceramic or metal square pan with nonstick cooking spray and line with parchment paper.

 Melt the butter with the semisweet and milk chocolates in a large microwave-safe mixing bowl.
 Melt in 30 second intervals, stirring between each, until fully melted and smooth.
 Add the sugars, and whisk until just combined.
 Add the eggs and vanilla, and whisk until combined, then continue whisking for a full 2 minutes.
 Add the flour, salt, cocoa, and espresso flour, and fold in with a spatula until the last streaks of flour just disappear into the batter.
 Add the chocolate chunks (if using) and gently mix in.